Hansjörg Wyss: Scientific research

 In 2007, he received the Harvard Business School Alumni Achievement Award, and in the fall of 2008, it was announced that Wyss donated the largest single endowment from one source in the history of Harvard, when he gave $125 million to found a multidisciplinary institute, the Wyss Institute for Biologically Inspired Engineering at Harvard University.

 In 2012–13, he announced the creation of the Campus Biotech and of its Wyss Center for Bio- and Neuro-engineering in Geneva, Switzerland.
 In 2014, Wyss donated $120 million to the Swiss Federal Institute of Technology Zurich and the University of Zurich for the Wyss Translational Center Zurich.

 In 2019, Wyss donated a further $131 million to Harvard Business School to support the Wyss Institute.

+In 2020, Wyss donated CHF 100 million to support the Wyss Academy for Nature at the University of Bern.

 Political activities

 In 2015, Wyss publicly declared that he was in favor of higher inheritance taxes for the wealthy in Switzerland.

 Wyss is a member of the Democracy Alliance, a club of liberal donors.

 There has been a longstanding rivalry between billionaire Wyss, who supports liberal politics, and billionaire Christoph Blocher, who supports conservative politics.
 Both entered into public debates about the bilateral agreements between Switzerland and the European Union as well as the limitation of immigration into Switzerland.
-Wyss highlighted the advantages of openness toward the EU and immigrants while Blocher advocated for Switzerland's independence in those matters.
+Wyss advocated openness toward the EU and immigrants while Blocher advocated for Switzerland's independence in those matters.